PaulNonatomic/TimerKit/CONTRIBUTING.md

 # Contributing to MyPackage

-First off, thank you for considering contributing to MyPackage.
+First off, thank you for considering contributing to the Timers package.
 Any contributions you make are **greatly appreciated**.

 ## How to Contribute